Our Staff

 Jolie McCullough

-Criminal Justice ReporterJolie McCullough reports on criminal justice issues and policy for The Texas Tribune, ranging from coverage on policing and courts to prisons and the death penalty.
-She came to the Tribune in early 2015 from the Albuquerque Journal, and has previously worked at the Arizona Republic.
-She is a graduate of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication.
+Criminal Justice ReporterJolie McCullough reports on Texas criminal justice issues and policy, ranging from policing and courts to prisons and the death penalty.
+She came to The Texas Tribune in 2015 from the Albuquerque Journal, her hometown newspaper.
+She has previously worked at the Arizona Republic and is a graduate of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication.
+Jolie is based in Austin.
 Read Articles by Jolie McCullough

 -